aaron-grau/curic/javascript/projects/mail/README.md

 Now let's add a new component that will allow us to write new e-mails.
 The process will be the same as making the `Inbox` and `Sent` components with a few key differences:
-* The component will have more complicated structure for the Node it needs to render
+* The component will have a more complicated structure for the DOM Node it needs to render
 * We will need to add event listeners in order to give to give our component a couple key pieces of functionality
   1. We want to store the message being drafted somewhere in memory.
-If the currently drafted messaged only existed as a values in the fields of a form, then as soon as the form was unmounted from the DOM then you would lose the contents of your draft.
-So for example if you were writing a message and then clicked on the inbox tab, this would delete your drafted message.
-We need to a listener to the form that every time the value changes we update the copy that we're storing in memory.
+If the currently drafted messaged only exists as a values in the fields of a form, then as soon as the form is unmounted from the DOM then you will lose the contents of your draft.
+So for example if you are writing a message and you then click on the inbox tab, this will delete your drafted message.
+We need to add a listener to the form so that every time the value changes we update the copy that we're storing in memory.
-  2. The default behavior when a form is submitted is to make a new request with the contents of the form to the current url (or the one specified in the form).
+  2. The default behavior when a form is submitted is to make a new request to the current url (or the one specified in the form) with the contents of the form .
 This would cause a reload of the entire page and completely ruin the single page application architecture we are going for.
-Therefore we are going to another listener on the form so that when it is submitted, we prevent the default behavior and handle the submission according to our own logic.
+Therefore we will add another listener on the form so that when it is submitted, we prevent the default behavior and handle the submission according to our own logic.